-Your early childhood partner may recommend early supports if your child is younger than 6 and has developmental concerns .
-Early supports are designed to build capacity in you and your child to promote everyday learning.
+Your early childhood partner may recommend early supports if your child is younger than 6 and has developmental concerns.
+Early supports build capacity in you and your child across natural settings.
 They promote everyday learning in your home and other environments.
 Early supports provide a goal focussed approach to address specific concerns about your child’s development.

-Your early childhood partner will work with you so they can better understand your child’s strengths and needs.
-They will plan what supports will meet your child’s needs.
-This will include how long your child may need early supports for.
+Your early childhood partner will work with you to better understand your child’s strengths and needs.
+They will determine what kinds of supports maymeet your child’s needs, including how long your child may need early supports for.

-During this time they will work together with you and the relevant community and mainstream services to make sure your child is included and participates in everyday settings.
-For example, if your child goes to childcare, your early childhood partner may work with you and the staff.
+During this time they will work together with you and relevant mainstream and community services to make sure your child is included and able to participate in everyday settings.
+For example, if your child goes to childcare, your early childhood partner may work with you and the education staff.
 They can support your child’s inclusion and participation in this setting.

 Your early childhood partner may offer a short period of early supports.
 This will usually be 3 to 6 months, or up to a maximum of 12 months where required.
-They’ll talk to you about your child’s early supports, and get your agreement on:
+They’ll work with you to determine:

 • where the supports will happen